Ibikunle Amosun: Controversy

-In a reaction to the claim of Ibikunle Amosun, the Nigerian Government via the Budget Office of the Federation stated that Amosun only got approval for the importation of Armoured Personnel Carrier and not that of AK-47 rifles and ammunitions.
+In a reaction to Ibikunle Amosun's statement, the Nigerian Government via the Budget Office of the Federation stated that Amosun only got approval for the importation of an armoured personnel carrier and not for AK-47 rifles and ammunition.
 In another exclusive report by Premium Times showing documents from the offices of National Security Adviser, the Nigeria Customs Service, Federal Ministry of Finance and Ogun State Government, Premium Times reported that Ibikunle Amosun did not get approval for the ammunitions and weapons he brought into Nigeria.